Statera Energy

 Why is the project needed?

-Whilst our Loch Kemp Storage (link to project page) project remains viable without any modifications to the existing weir, over the project's lifetime, water stress within the Loch Ness catchment is expected to increase, with or without more pumped storage hydro.
+While Statera’s Loch Kemp Storage project remains viable without changes to the existing weir, long-term projections show increasing water stress within the Loch Ness catchment.
+This trend is expected to continue regardless of additional pumped storage developments.

 Forecasts predict higher winter flows and lower summer flows